laurilehmijoki/learn-reactive-programming-with-bacon.js/combine.md

       )
       .onValue(message => console.log(message))

+A stream created with the `combine` combinator will emit an event whenever one of underlying streams emit an event.

 ## Exercise

 You have two electronic rulers.
 Both of them are equiped with a sensor that